ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         ![Screenshot](README_files/xcode.target.build-phases.run-script.png)

-        > At any point of building the app, including this very point, you can change the iOS deployment target under `Building Settings`.
+        > At any point of building the app, including this very point, you can change the iOS deployment target under Building Settings.

 0. <a id="simple-app"></a>Copy 'n' Paste